 - 1/2 cup ricotta cheese

-- Meanwhile, whisk eggs, crème fraîche, and parsley and za'atar in a large bowl.
+Whisk eggs, crème fraîche, and parsley and za'atar in a large bowl.
 Season with salt and pepper.
+Set aside.

-- As per the article link, this recipe will work if you keep the ratio of eggs to dairy at the optimum.
+As per the article link, this recipe will work if you keep the ratio of eggs to dairy at the optimum.
 12 eggs= 1/2 cup dairy; 6 eggs= 1/4 dairy.
 I went in between these two ratios for the recipe above, since it was for just Jim and myself.
+And I wanted two meals (hence the fact that it feeds 4)